 The packaging material must be disposed of in accordance with local and national regulations.
+This handbook is contained in the delivery package.

 5 Storage

 5.1 Temporary Storage

 - Make sure that the intake and exhaust flanges are closed (put on the protective caps included in the delivery package of the vacuum pump)

 - Store the vacuum pump:

 - if possible, the vacuum pump should be stored in its original packaging,

 - indoors,

 - dry,

 - in a dust-free and vibration-free room.